Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring

 To implement this method, we first applied a mean filter to grayscale surface images, reducing noise and eliminating high-frequency components that our valve cannot reproduce.
 Next, assuming uniform texture distribution, we extracted a one-dimensional signal by selecting a horizontal line of pixels at the texture’s mid-height.
 We then employed MATLAB’s findpeaks function~\citep{findpeaks} to analyze the signal’s relative intensity fluctuations.
 This function identified local maxima and minima based on neighboring values, enforcing a minimum separation distance aligned with the valve’s operating frequency.
 Peaks were selected based on their prominence (height relative to surrounding values), where local maxima indicated deactivation points for the valve, and local minima signaled activation.

 The algorithm’s output was a binary square wave (see Figure~\ref{fig:rendering}c), structured according to pixel positions.
-To translate this into a time-based control signal, we applied a conversion factor of 50 mm/s--a speed chosen to balance dynamic exploration while operating within the valve’s limitations.
+To translate this into a time-based control signal, we applied a conversion factor of 50 mm/s, a speed chosen to balance dynamic exploration while operating within the valve’s limitations.

-Despite the advantages of our peak detection algorithm, it has limitations when processing surfaces with very high-frequency textures, such as fabrics and cardboard, or smooth metal, respectively.
+Despite the advantages of our peak detection algorithm, it has limitations when processing surfaces with very high- or low-frequency textures, such as fabrics and cardboard, or smooth metal, respectively.
 High-frequency textures produce intensity signals with small, densely packed peaks.
 When the algorithm fails to distinguish these peaks, it underestimates the spatial frequency, causing the texture to be interpreted as coarser than it is.
-To address this issue, we manually adjusted the square wave frequencies for these fine textures, capping them at the valve’s maximum operating frequency (300~Hz).
+To address this issue, we manually adjusted the square wave frequencies for these fine textures, setting them to the valve’s maximum operating frequency (300~Hz).
 At frequencies below 30~Hz, the valve may remain open for extended periods, increasing the risk of over-inflation and potential rupture of the pneumatic pouch.
 To prevent this, we ensured that each actuation signal limited the valve’s open duration to a maximum of 1.67~ms.

-\subsection{User Study}
+\section{User Study}

 The user study aimed to assess the effectiveness of our haptic ring and texture rendering methodology in simulating the multimodal properties of real textures.